ROCm/rocDecode/docs/how-to/Prepare-the-decoded-frame-for-further-processing.md

         OUT_SURFACE_MEM_NOT_MAPPED = 3         /**<  decoded output is not available (interop won't be used): useful for decode only performance app*/
     } OutputSurfaceMemoryType;

 If the mapped surface type is `OUT_SURFACE_MEM_DEV_INTERNAL`, the direct pointer to the decoded surface is given to the user.
-The user is supposed to call `ReleaseFrame()` of the RocVideoDecoder class.
+The user must call `ReleaseFrame()` of the RocVideoDecoder class.
 If the requested surface type is `OUT_SURFACE_MEM_DEV_COPIED` or `OUT_SURFACE_MEM_HOST_COPIED`, the internal decoded frame is copied to another buffer either in device memory or host memory.
 After that, it is immediately unmapped for re-use by the RocVideoDecoder class.

 Refer to the RocVideoDecoder class and [samples](https://github.com/ROCm/rocDecode/tree/develop/samples) for details on how to use the APIs.